-The Pacific Southwest MHTTC is pleased to provide the recording of Session 2 in this series on Motivational Interviewing to improve our school and mental health workforce skills.
+The Pacific Southwest MHTTC is pleased to provide session 2 in this series on Motivational Interviewing to improve our school and mental health workforce skills.

 Motivational interviewing (MI) provides us with a way to have conversations about change.
-In this recorded series, viewers can learn the basics of how to apply MI to both typical and challenging clinical situations.
+In this series, participants will learn the basics of how to apply MI to both typical and challenging clinical situations.

 Session 2, Tuesday, 7/26: Trauma Informed Motivational Interviewing